Animal mummy: Beloved pets

 Long before animal mummies were used as religious offerings, animals in Egypt were occasionally mummified for a more personal reason—as beloved pets that were to keep the deceased company in the afterlife.
 The most common Egyptian pets included cats, dogs, mongooses, monkeys, gazelles, and birds.
 Many Egyptians loved their pets, and the customary process of mourning the loss of a loved pet included crying and shaving one's eyebrows.
-Ancient Egyptian pets were given names like we name our pets today, evidenced by more than seventy names deciphered in inscriptions identifying pet dog mummies.
+Ancient Egyptian pets were given names just like they are today, a fact evidenced by more than seventy names deciphered in inscriptions identifying pet dog mummies.
 Pets were often depicted on the tombs of Egyptians, indicating their masters’ affection toward the animals.
 Egyptians believed that mummification was imperative in order to gain admittance to the afterlife, and therefore the belief was that the mummification of these pets would ensure the animals’ immortality.

 Specific archaeological findings have confirmed that pets were mummified.
 The most famous example of this is the Theban priestess Maatkare Mutemhat’s African green monkey (Chlorocebus aethiops).
 When her tomb was discovered, there was a small, mummified bundle present at her feet, which was initially believed to be her child.
 This puzzled archaeologists because Maatkare Mutemhat was a High Priestess who had taken a serious vow of celibacy.
 If this had been her child, it would have meant that she had, at some point, broken the oath she had taken as High Priestess, raising a slew of other questions regarding her life.
-Finally, in 1968, an X-ray was done on the small mummy and it was determined to be an adult African green monkey (Chlorocebus aethiops), not a child.
-Similarly, Makare's half sister, Esemkhet, was discovered buried with a mummified pet—she had a mummified gazelle in her tomb.
+Finally, in 1968, an X-ray of the small mummy revealed it to be an adult African green monkey (Chlorocebus aethiops), not a child.
+Similarly, Maatkare's half-sister, Esemkhet, was discovered buried with a mummified pet—she had a mummified gazelle in her tomb.

-Prince Tuthmosis of the Eighteenth Dynasty was also buried with a beloved animal—his pet cat was mummified and placed in a stone coffin in his tomb.
+Prince Thutmose of the Eighteenth Dynasty was also buried with a beloved animal—his pet cat was mummified and placed in a stone coffin in his tomb.
 Another Egyptian, named Hapymen, had his pet dog mummified, wrapped in cloth, and placed at the side of his coffin.
-At the tomb KV50 in the Valley of Kings, a mummified dog and baboon were discovered buried together, although the owner is unknown.
+At the tomb KV50 in the Valley of the Kings, a mummified dog and baboon were discovered buried together, although the owner is unknown.